Please see the detailed application guidelines in the menus below.

 International students now go back up to the Required Application Materials section above and submit their remaining application materials in accordance with the instructions listed.

 Interview with the Michigan State University Athletic Training Admissions Board

 Once all your application materials are complete you will be contacted for a phone interview with the Athletic Training Admissions Board.

 All students accepted into the Athletic Training Program must have the following completed prior to the start of the first day in the program.

-- Verification of Immunization Requirements: All athletic training students are required to provide evidence of vaccination, or immunity to: Rubeola (measles), Rubella, Mumps (MMR), Diptheria/Tetanus, Pertussis, Varicella (chickenpox), and Hepatitis B. Influenza immunization is due annually.
+- Verification of Immunization Requirements: All athletic training students are required to provide evidence of vaccination, or immunity to: COVID-19, Rubeola (measles), Rubella, Mumps (MMR), Diptheria/Tetanus, Pertussis, Varicella (chickenpox), and Hepatitis B. Influenza immunization is due annually.
 Tuberculosis (TB) is only required if you do a rotation in the Hospital.

 - Verification of Criminal Background Check: All students are required to complete both an MSU youth background check and Livescan criminal background check.